Pauline Viardot: Career

 On 11 April 1873 she appeared at the Théâtre de l'Odéon in Paris in the first performance of Jules Massenet's oratorio Marie-Magdeleine.

 From the mid-1840s, until her retirement, she was renowned for her appearances in Mozart's opera Don Giovanni, an opera with which her family had long been associated (see "Early life" above).
 In 1855, she had purchased Mozart's original manuscript of the opera in London.
 She preserved it in a shrine in her Paris home, where it was visited by many notable people, including Rossini, who genuflected, and Tchaikovsky, who said he was "in the presence of divinity".
 It was displayed at the Exposition Universelle of 1878, and at the centenary exhibition of Don Giovannis premiere in 1887.
 In 1889 she announced she would donate it to the Conservatoire de Paris, and this occurred in 1892.

 Death

-In 1910, Pauline Viardot died, aged 88.
+In 1910, Viardot died, aged 88.
 Her body is interred in the Montmartre Cemetery, Paris, France.

 The Villa Viardot in Bougival, near Paris, was a gift to the Viardots by Ivan Turgenev in 1874.